It’s 2018 and the digital tide is higher than ever.

 Peru (Digital Certificates and Signatures Law, Law No. 27269)

-Peru only legally recognizes digital signatures issued with a digital certificate and vendor that meets the law’s specified minimum requirements.
+Peru only legally recognizes digital signatures issued with a digital certificate and vendor that meets the law’s specified minimum digital signature requirements.
 While Peru issues approved certification providers, it will legally recognize those outside its jurisdiction so long as it meets the same standards.
 Peru does not explicitly prohibit any specific type of documents from being completed with a digital signature.

 Russian Federation (Federal Law No. 63-FZ “On Demand Signature (July 1, 2011) (Federal Law No. 149-FZ “On Information, Information Technology and Protection of Information” (July 27, 2006)) (Part Four of Civil Code of the Russian Federation (Art.
 160))